AngieStagg/reading-notes/README.md

 ## *Hi, I'm Angie, a student at Code Fellows.
-Below you can find my notes, from each lesson, in either my 102, 201 or 301 classes.
+Below you can find my reading notes, from each lesson, in either my 102, 201 or 301 classes.
 You can also find my GitHub portfolio page [here.](https://github.com/aestagg)*

 ---
-### Code 102 Reading Notes
+### Code 102 - Intro to Software Development
 * [Class One - Learning Markdown](learning-markdown.md)
 * [Class One - Growth Mindset](growth-mindset.md)
 * [Class Two - Coder's Computer](the-coders-computer.md)